kbastamow/Project-Online-Shop-Backend-MySQL-Sequelize/README.md

 ![mobile](./readme_img/mobile.png)

-On hover over product image, this lovely little css styling causes a zoom effect on the image:
+On hover over product image, this lovely little css styling creates a zoom effect on the image:

 ```css
 .image-zoom {